IQVIA-ML/TreeParzen.jl/docs/hyperparams.md

 ![HP.LogNormal log distribution](hp_images/lognormallog.svg)

-Note that Gadly density estimates appear to be wrong in log-scale.
+Note that Gadfly density estimates appear to be wrong in log-scale.

 Because mean is hard to determine on log-scale, lets inspect it directly:
 ```julia